Deutsche Bank CEO sees 2016 net profit 'on the cusp'

 "At the moment, it is unclear to us whether we will make a small loss or a small profit but at the moment it's looking as though we are on the cusp," John Cryan said in response to a question in a conference call with analysts.

-Analysts polled by Reuters ahead of first quarter earnings on average had expected Deutsche Bank to post a 1.2 billion euro ($1.36 billion) net loss in 2016.
+Analysts polled by Reuters ahead of first quarter earnings on average had expected Deutsche Bank to post a 1.2 billion euro (£934.03 million) net loss in 2016.

 Cryan said a lower profit for the year could actually be a sign the bank was ahead of schedule in successfully restructuring its operations and settling litigation, even if that were to cost more than anticipated.